 - Start your local instance and reduce your dataset

-Yes, all production-ready plans (Hobby, Standard, Performance, and Enterprise) feature daily automated and on-demand hot backups.
+Yes, all our plans feature automated and on-demand hot backups.

 Backups are verified for consistency and archived for 7 days.
 Backups are downloadable by the customer and can be used to restore the database or to clone into new instances.